scafld/covsg24_fleet_backend/README.md

 ### Command the Robot via web GUI
 On the local machine, just open up the browser and go to `http://localhost:5000/`.
 On a different device (which should still be in the same network) replace `localhost` with the server's ip address.

+**Note that this will download the latest webpack "GUI" hosted on rmf_demos github page.
+Thus internet is required when you are running the gui_server for the first time.**

 <br/>